2017 Vegas eRace: Practice and qualifying

 Four practice sessions were held before the qualification race on January 7.
-The first session, held on January 6, lasted half an hour and was attended by sim drivers, followed by a identically timed session for professional racing drivers fifteen minutes later.
+The first session, held on January 6, lasted half an hour and was attended by sim drivers, followed by an identically timed session for professional racing drivers fifteen minutes later.
 On the morning of January 7, the final two sessions for sim and professional drivers each lasted fifteen minutes.
 Bono Huis set the fastest time for Dragon in the combined opening practice session, 1 minute, 28.456 seconds, half a second faster than anyone else.
 His closest rival was professional driver Rosenqvist, who finished second, ahead of third-placed Graham Carroll and Virgin's José María López in fourth.
 Piquet was fifth, ahead of sixth-placed António Félix da Costa.
 Sam Bird, Enzo Bonito, Olli Pahkala and Frijns rounded out the top ten fastest drivers in the session.
 Huis again led the combined time sheets in the second practice session, this time with a lap of 1 minute, 28.142 seconds, more than half a second faster than second-placed Frijns; Rosenqvist was third, Félix da Costa was fourth, Petar Brljak was fifth, and Graham Carroll was sixth.
 Pahkala was seventh, Bonito eighth, David Greco ninth and López tenth.

 Saturday afternoon's 50 minute qualifying session was divided into five groups of six cars.
 The groups were determined by a lottery system and were permitted six minutes of on-track activity.
 The fastest five overall competitors in all five groups participated in a "Super Pole" session with one driver on the track at any time going out in reverse order from fifth to first.
 Each of the five drivers was limited to one timed lap and the starting order was determined by their' fastest times.
 (Super Pole from first to fifth, and group qualifying from sixth to tenth).
 Huis continued to top every session throughout the eRace meeting and achieved pole position with a lap of 1 minute, 28.631 seconds.
 He received a $25,000 automatic award for his achievement.
 Rosenqvist, whose fastest lap was two-tenths of a second slower, joined Huis on the front row.
 Sim racers rounded out the top ten, with Aleksi Uusi-Jaakkola third and Graham Carroll fourth.
 Greco finished fifth out of five super pole competitors.
 Sixth to tenth place went to Pahkala, Patrik Holzmann, Huttu, Bonito, and Alkesi Elomaa.
 Lucas di Grassi, Ma Qinghua, Bird, Maro Engel, Jean-Éric Vergne, Jérôme d'Ambrosio, Daniel Abt, Sébastien Buemi, Mitch Evans, Stéphane Sarrazin, Loïc Duval, Nico Prost, Oliver Turvey, Adam Carroll, Petar Brjlak (who crashed during his run) and Nick Heidfeld completed the starting order.